jsnjack/pr-reactions/README.md

 pr-reactions
 =============
 ### Description
-Adds pull request reactions to the pull request list on github.com
+ - Adds pull request reactions to the pull request list on github.com
+ - Word-wrap for code
+ - Send notifications to HipChat when user likes pull request

 ### How to use
 #### Install extension: